- About Us

 The group home will provide the Shabbat dinner.
 Volunteers will provide challah and dessert.

 This group home is a community residence for 8 developmentally disabled adults.
 Professional staff from the group home is there to assist us.
-This year will mark the program's 15th year.
 It has been a tremendous success, thanks to all the families who participate.
 Our Temple band has become bi-yearly regulars and it is a program that you will want to participate in year after year.

 The residents hold independent jobs or attend workshops during the day.
 Some developmentally disabled adults do not have typical cognitive abilities.
 Others have some difficulty coping with stressful situations or acting appropriately in social settings.
 However, they possess the full complex range of emotions that all of us have and that define us as members of the human family, including the desire to find spiritual meaning in our lives.